-When the war started Teresa was 10 years old, she lived with her family in the small village of Sikorzyce in the Tarnów poviat.
+Teresa was 10 years old when the war started.
+She lived with her family in a small village of Sikorzyce in the Tarnów powiat.
 In the interview, my friend recalls the fate of her great-grandmother Teresa during World War II.
-Gabriela also told about her own feelings about the Second World War and the knowledge about 1939-1945 gained throughout all the years of study.
+Gabriela also tells about her own feelings about World War II and her knowledge about 1939-1945, which she gained through years of education.

-Interview with my aunt – Czesława Poprawska, born in 1928, lived in Kościan (town in the Greater Poland Voivodeship, between Poznań and Leszno), she tells me primarily about villages nearby Kościan.
-She survive World War II nearby her family home.
-Her father was exiled to compulsory work towards the west of Germany, after the war he came back.
-Her mother and grandmother worked for Germans.
-My aunt did it too, when she was in appropriate age.
-After the war ended she took up a job at the tailor’s.
+I interviewed my aunt, Czesława Poprawska, born in 1928, who used to live in Kościan (a town in the Greater Poland Voivodeship, between Poznań and Leszno).
+She tells primarily about villages near Kościan.
+She experienced World War II not far from her family home.
+Her father was displaced to West Germany to perform compulsory labor, and came back after the war was over.
+Her mother and grandmother worked for the Germans; her aunt joined them when she reached the necessary age.
+When the war was over, she started working for a tailor.

 Genowefa Ruman was born in Jastrzębik in 1949.
-She had eight of siblings.
-Their parents were working hard to provide for family.
-After the Second World War was finished, they moved with their children from Zagorzyn to Jastrzębik.
-It was still hard to survive, but family was supporting each other.
-Children were playing with neighbours’s children, share food with them and help each other.
-Despite difficult times, Genowefa has kind reminiscences of her childhood and youth.
-As a teenager she moved to Krynica-Zdrój, where she was living with her aunt.
-There she was attending gastronomic school, and then working.
-She got married in Krynica-Zdrój and started a family there – she lives there till today.
+She had eight siblings.
+Their parents were working hard to provide for the family.
+They moved to Jastrzębik from Zaorzyn in 1949, when World War II was over.
+It was still hard to survive, but the family members were supporting each other.
+Children were playing with neighbors’ children, sharing food, and helping each other.
+Despite the difficult times, Genowefa has warm memories of her childhood and youth.
+As a teenager, she moved to Krynica-Zdrój to live with her aunt.
+There she was attending gastronomy school and later started working.
+She got married in Krynica-Zdrój, and she still lives there.